Manage roles

 You can assign roles to groups, users, product environment API keys, and account API keys.

-You can assign all role types to any of these entities.
-However, some assignments may have no practical effect, depending on scope or context:
+All role types can be assigned to any of these principals.
+However, some assignments may have no practical effect, depending on scope or usage context:

 -

-Scope matters: If you assign an account-level role to a product environment API key, the permissions won’t apply.
+Scope matters: Assigning an account-level role to a product environment API key has no effect.

-For example, if you try to grant product environment API keys permission to provision users via the Provisioning API, the assignment won't have any effect.
+For example, granting a product environment API key permission to provision users via the Provisioning API won’t work.
+Those permissions are only relevant at the account level.

 -